-[AD – PR invite] I was absolutely delighted to receive an invite to enjoy a spa break at Ensana Buxton Crescent hotel.
+[AD – PR invite and contains affiliate links] I was absolutely delighted to receive an invite to enjoy a spa break at Ensana Buxton Crescent hotel.
 It’s been rearranged a few times due to covid, but I finally got there yesterday, and it was bliss.

 For someone who is essentially very lazy, I am not very good at relaxing.
 I am a workaholic.
 This has become increasingly evident now I’m in the process of setting up my own business and juggling the demands of still teaching (only part time but all my classes are exam groups and it is a stressful time for all involved).
 And being a Mummy.
 And trying to keep the house clean (definitely failing at that one!).
 It has been a fraught few weeks and I arrived at the spa feeling very much in need of some relaxation!

 Buxton Crescent is an iconic landmark.
 A Grade 1 listed building, its fascinating history dates back to the 18th century.

 I was warmly welcomed and check in was efficient.
 The building is just as impressive inside as it is outside.
 Curved corridors mirror the exterior, punctuated by delightful pops of fragrant fresh flowers and sumptuous lounge areas.